opensourceios/mathee/README.md

 # Guess My Number Fun (iOS)
-‘Guess My Number Fun’ lets you:
-- iOS app.
-Under construction.
+- Under construction.
 Become a Beta Tester!
 Contact me via my website.
 - Found a bug?
 Want a feature?
 Check [TODO.md](TODO.md) to see if it's already in the queue.
 If it is not, let me know: [https://danispringer.github.io](https://danispringer.github.io)

 # How To Run
 - You need Xcode installed on your Computer (Xcode is available for Mac only).
 - Open `Guess My Number Fun.xcodeproj` in Xcode, click on the "play" button.

 # Dependencies
 - You will need Xcode (a program available as a free download.
 Only available on Macbook) to run this program.